rendon/blog/views/testing-a-web-service/source.md

 # Testing a Web service
 2016-02-18 2024-05-07 #dev #post

-<p>I've been working with Web services these days for some college projects.
-Here are some interesting ways to test your web service.</p>
+I've been working with Web services these days for some college projects.
+Here are some interesting ways to test your web service.

-<p>Supponse this is our Web service:</p>
+Supponse this is our Web service:

 Embed: `web-service.php`

 ![Our web service](/testing-a-web-service/testws_myservice.png)

-<p>Now, how to test if our Web service is working as expected?
-Let' see.</p>
+Now, how to test if our Web service is working as expected?
+Let' see.

 ## SoapUI

-<p>This is a greate tool.
+This is a greate tool.
 Given a Web service location, SoapUI generates the needed SOAP messages to send requests to our Web service.
-Here I show how to test our previous Web service.</p>
+Here I show how to test our previous Web service.

 ![SoapUI new project](/testing-a-web-service/testws_soapui_new.png)